emo3/gitlabh/README.md

 - The HTTPS port number changes each time you restart the service tunnel
 - This setup is for local development only
 - Self-signed certificates will trigger browser warnings
+- The `wait.sh` script provides better visibility into deployment progress

 ---